EmmanuelSHYIRAMBERE/NextApp/README.md

    yarn install
    ```

-4. Install dependencies
+4. Setup environment variables

+   - Create a `.env` file in the root of the project and add the necessary environment variables.
+Refer to the `.env.example` file for guidance.

+5. Start the development server

    ```sh
    npm run dev
    ```

-5. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+6. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ### Implementation